Scour and Erosion Monitoring Products

-ETI offers a variety of scour measurement techniques because each bridge has its own unique potential scour environment with its own set of requirements.
-Regardless of the technique used, if scour is detected each system will provide automated notification on a 24/7 basis to alert responsible bridge safety personnel.
+ETI offers a variety of erosion and scour measurement techniques because each system poses the challenge of a unique environment with a specific set of measurement requirements.
+Regardless of the technique used, if scour is detected, ETI's system will provide automated notification on a 24/7 basis to alert responsible safety personnel.

 The Master Unit typically includes a data logger, communications module (cell, satellite or radio) stream water level, tilt sensor, battery and solar panel.
 Data from the Master Unit is received and stored on the Bridge Monitor Cloud Server for access and display.